Action (physics): Simple example

-The action value depends upon the trajectory taken by the ball through $x(t)$ and $v(t)$.
+The action value depends upon the trajectory taken by the ball through x(t) and v(t).
 This makes the action an input to the powerful stationary-action principle for classical and for quantum mechanics.
 Newton's equations of motion for the ball can be derived from the action using the stationary-action principle, but the advantages of action-based mechanics only begin to appear in cases where Newton's laws are difficult to apply.
 Replace the ball with an electron: classical mechanics fails but stationary action continues to work.
 The energy difference in the simple action definition, kinetic minus potential energy, is generalized and called the Lagrangian for more complex cases.

 Planck's quantum of action

-The Planck constant, written as $h$ is the quantum of action.
-The quantum of angular momentum is $\hbar = \frac{h}{2\pi}$.
+The Planck constant, written as h, is the quantum (the minimal possible amount) of action.
+It is related to the quantum of angular momentum, ħ, by the relation ħ = h/2π.
 These constants have units of energy times time.
-They appear in all significant quantum equations, like the uncertainty principle and the de Broglie wavelength.
+They appear in all significant quantum equations, such as the uncertainty principle and the de Broglie wavelength.
 Whenever the value of the action approaches the Planck constant, quantum effects are significant.